VINAY-0119/whatsapp-n8n-bot/README.md

 Responses (text or voice) are sent automatically.

 5. Notes
 Voice messages are converted to text before AI processing.

-Images are analyzed using OpenAI Vision models.
+Images are analyzed using OpenAI vision models.

 Memory buffer allows context-aware responses.

 Customize bot personality via the AI Response Engine node system prompt.

 6. Contributing
 Fork the repository.

-Make improvements.
+Make improvements or fixes.

 Submit a pull request with a clear description of changes.